kuchta/icoindex-statistics/README.md

 # Fetch Service

-*Retrieves tickers from exchange and push it to Amazon SQS service*
+*Retrieves tickers from exchange and push it to Amazon SQS service.*

 ## CLI
 ```